strategineer/personal-website/content/books/2023-06-21/index.md

 ---
-title: "The Galaxy, and the Ground Within"
-authors: "Becky Chambers"
+authors: Becky Chambers
+books/tags:
+- fiction
+- science fiction
 date: 2023-06-21
+params:
+  isbn13: '9781473647688'
 star_rating: 4
-books/tags:
-  - "fiction"
-  - "science fiction"
+title: The Galaxy, and the Ground Within
 ---

 The Galaxy, and the Ground Within is a science fiction novel about a diverse